 Dismiss Modal

-When your knee doesn’t respond to nonsurgical and minimally invasive treatments, knee replacement surgery is an option.
+When your knee doesn’t respond to conservative treatment options including medications, physical therapy or injections, knee replacement surgery may be an option.

 There are two types of replacement surgeries: total knee replacement, the more commonly performed of the two, and partial knee replacement.
-Our skilled physicians offer a variety of surgical treatment options and will work closely with you to determine which knee replacement option is best.
+Our skilled physicians will work closely with you to determine which knee replacement option is best.

-To ensure our patients are safe candidates for joint replacement surgery, we follow our standardized total joint pathways.
-We evaluate many health risk factors including diabetes control, smoking status and BMI and refer patients to the appropriate specialist(s) prior to surgery to optimize the patient, minimize surgery complications and optimize outcomes.
+To ensure optimal outcomes and a safe recovery after joint replacement surgery, we follow our standardized total joint pathways.
+We evaluate many potential risk factors including diabetes control, smoking status and BMI, and will refer patients to the appropriate specialist(s) prior to surgery to address any modifiable risk factors.
+Additionally, we provide total joint education classes to help patients prepare for their recovery after surgery.
+These pathways help us minimize surgical complications, optimize patient outcomes and improve the patient experience.

 Our Providers